yukikitayama/webapp-nextjs/README.md

   - `/article/...slug`
     - Filtered by category articles page
 - `/expense`
-  - Monthly expense
+  - Monthly expense, expense trend of the current month, ledger
+- `/fitness`
+  - Recent fitness status from `Fitbit API`
+- `/login`
+  - Form to authenticate a user by `Amplify` and `AWS Cognito`.
+  - Login is needed to update expense data.

+## Environment Variable

+- Managed by `next.config.js`
+- `apiGatewayUrl`
+  - URL of Amazon API Gateway
+- `budget`
+  - Monthly budget including rent
+- `rent`
-  - Expense trend of the current month
+  - Monthly rent of the current place to live, need to update when moving out.
-  - Ledger

-## Page Rendering
+## NextJS Review

-### NextJS Page Rendering Concept Review
+### Page Rendering

 - `getStaticProps(context)` is triggered during `build time`, and allow us to generate pages before a user visit it.
   - `context` has `params` key.